MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Area:^ **^261,891^ ^sq^ ^mi^** ^-^ ^Population:^ **^44,483^**

 Located in the heart of [Tal'Dorei](taldorei), the Dividing Plains is a wide open grassland that stretches from the [Bladeshimmer Shoreline](bladeshimmer-shoreline) in the west to the [Lucidian Coast](lucidian-coast) in the east.
-The rolling pastoral hills and plains a sharp contrast to the towering peaks of the [Cliffkeep Mountains](cliffkeep-mountains) to the north and the lush forest of the [Verdant Expanse](verdant-expanse) to the south.
+The rolling pastoral hills and plains are a sharp contrast to the towering peaks of the [Cliffkeep Mountains](cliffkeep-mountains) to the north and the lush forest of the [Verdant Expanse](verdant-expanse) to the south.

 ##### Climate
 Located in the central, temperate region of [Tal'Dorei](taldorei), the Dividing Plains has a ***humid continental climate (Dfa)*** with hot summers and cold winters.
 Precipitation is consistent year-round and snowfall substantial in the winter months.